With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Related: 24 Best Websites To Sell Stuff Locally and Make Quick Cash From

-9. DIY gifts
+- DIY gifts

 Apart from the holidays, there are several occasions throughout the year that call for gifts.
 But do you really need to spend top dollar for them?
 Making your own gifts helps you save more money and give your gift a more personalized touch.

-Consider baking a cake or cookies instead of buying from the shop.
-You might also want to make soaps, candles, body scrubs; sew blankets, create headbands or turbans, and customized jewelry and accessories.
-The options are endless!
+Consider baking a cake or cookies instead of buying them from a shop.
+You might also want to make soaps, candles, or body scrubs; sew blankets, create headbands or turbans, or

-10. Learn a few simple DIY skills
+- Learn a few simple DIY skills

 This is perhaps one of my favorite cheap living tips because it’s where we save a lot of money!